BOB450/OpenHue/README.md

 - Turn on and off lights

 - Change lights color if the selected light supports it.
 Allows selecting from every possible hexadecimal color value.
-Also has a eye dropper to pull any color from your screen. you can save theses custom colors.
+Also has a eye dropper to pull any color from your screen.
+You can save theses custom colors for future use.

 - Change lights brightness